-Visits and vacations are the prime of long-distance relationships.
-When you are starting a long distance relationship with a friend, you may already start searching flights for when either of you can visit the other person.
-This is one of the tested love hacks to make your long distance relationship work.
+Visits and vacations are key elements of long-distance relationships.
+When you are starting a long-distance relationship with a friend, you may already start searching flights for when either of you can visit the other person.
+This is one of the tested love hacks to make your long-distance relationship work.

 15. Try not to have too many expectations

 This applies to regular relationships too!
 Curiosity kills the cat and expectations kill the fun.
 When you are constantly expecting, you are always setting yourself up for moments that might transpire into disappointment.